nihallakshmankonchady/performance-test-scripts/Esignet/README.md

    * Wallet Binding (Execution) - In this thread will pass the auth factor type as "WLA".
 Also, a JWT format binding public key which will be generated from a code written in JSR223 preprocessor.
 Will use the file generated from the preparation and it can't be used multiple times.

-### Execution points for Esignet Sign Up Services API's
+### Execution points for eSignet Sign Up Services API's

-* Sign Up Service - Setting (Execution) : This thread only contains a Setting endpoint API which is a GET APi.
+* Sign Up Service - Setting (Execution) : This thread only contains a Setting endpoint API which is a GET API.

 * Sign Up Service - Generate Challenge (Execution) : This thread contains Generate Challenge endpoint API.
 We need to pass an identifier value which is nothing but a 8-10 digit phone number with country code as the prefix.
 We are using a preprocessor from which we are getting the random generated phone number.

-* Sign Up Service - Verify Challenge (Praparation) : In this thread we have generate challenge API from which we will get the value of identifier and from response headers will get the transaction id which wil be stored in a csv file.
+* Sign Up Service - Verify Challenge (Preparation) : In this thread we have generate challenge API from which we will get the value of identifier and from response headers will get the transaction id which will be stored in a csv file.

 * Sign Up Service - Verify Challenge (Execution) : This thread contains verify challenge API in which we will pass the value of identifier i.e. phone number and transaction id in the headers which will get from the csv file generated in preparation.
-The file generated can be used for multiple iterations.
+The file generated can't be used for multiple iterations.

 * Sign Up Service - Register (Preparation) : This thread contains 2 API's i.e. generate challenge and verify challenge.
 Will save the value of identifier which will be passed in both the API's in a csv file.
 Will also get a verified transaction id in the response header of verified challenge endpoint and will save the transaction id in the same csv file and will use that file in the execution.